HCL-TECH-SOFTWARE/domino-one-touch-setup/OneTouchAgent/README.md

 ## Cross certify a safe.id

 Cross certify an ID which is copied into the container at run-time.
-The Domino container image provides an environment variable to download a safe.id into notesdata from a remote HTTPS location.
+The Domino container image provides an environment variable to download a safe.id into the server's **notesdata** from a remote HTTPS location.
 If no path is specified, Notes data directory is assumed.

 ```